Laptop Checkout for UO Students, Staff, and Faculty

 Only four hours?

-The Science Library has a limited number of machines which are used both for user check-out and classroom instruction.
+The Price Science Commons & Research Library has a relatively limited number of machines which are used both for user check-out and classroom instruction.
 In order to ensure that the largest number of students benefit from this service, a four (4) hour limit on the loan period has been imposed.
 However, users seeking multiple four (4) hour loans will be granted renewals based on machine availability and service demand.
-Additionally, a laptop checked out within four hours of closing will usually be due one hour after opening the next day, thereby granting a longer loan period; the exception to this rule will be if a laptop is needed for classroom instruction before two hours after the opening time, in which case the laptop will be due at closing time.
+Additionally, a laptop checked out within four hours of closing will usually be due at opening time the next day, thereby granting a longer loan period; the exception to this rule will be if a laptop is needed for classroom instruction before two hours after the opening time, in which case the laptop will be due at closing time.

 How do renewals work?

-When a user returns a laptop to the Science checkout desk, s/he may request an additional four (4) hour loan.
+When a user returns a laptop to the Price Science Commons & Research Library checkout desk, s/he may request an additional four (4) hour loan.
 If no other user has booked the machine in question, the added time will be granted.
 Renewals must be made in person, and renewal over the phone or by email is NOT available at this time.

 Please note: we strongly suggest you back up/save your work (that is, email it to yourself, or upload to googledocs, or save on a thumb drive or any other thing that is not "just save on the laptop") before bringing the computer for a new checkout.
 It's possible someone will be waiting for it, and that means you can't check it back out, which means we can't very well release it back to you to retrieve your work then.
 It's often problematic to even allow you to stand at the desk and do what you need to do.
 Really, save first.